open-telemetry/opentelemetry-specification/specification/compatibility/opentracing.md

 - `TextMap` and `HttpHeaders` formats MUST use their explicitly specified `TextMapPropagator`, if any, or else use the global `TextMapPropagator`.

-If the extracted `SpanContext` is invalid AND it is not sampled AND the extracted `Baggage` is empty, this operation MUST return a null value, and otherwise it MUST return a `SpanContext` Shim instance with the extracted values.
+The operation MUST return a `SpanContext` Shim instance with the extracted values if any of these conditions are met:
+  * `SpanContext` is valid
+  * `SpanContext` is sampled
+  * `SpanContext` contains non-empty extracted `Baggage` Otherwise, the operation MUST return null or empty value.

 ```java
 if (!extractedSpanContext.isValid()